 And, although crudely stereotypical in some ways, Alas Babylon also reminds us that just because some people are poor and have no assets does not mean they have nothing to contribute.

 Being poor is not equivalent to being useless and disposable.
-In fact, rebuilding society needs more people sharing the work – not just a few people sitting on top of the pile of rubble.
+In fact, rebuilding society needs more people sharing the work–not just a few people sitting on top of the pile of rubble.

-Rat race, indeed.
+A rat race, indeed.

 The world used to move so fast and caught us up in it so much that, like rats, we ate when we weren’t hungry, scavenged when we had no need, and hoarded what we might never use.
 Maybe we had our own metaphorical case of radiation poisoning.

-What will we build now?
+What will I build instead?

 Jayne Speich is a small business coach/consultant who writes, thinks, and coaches extensively on customer service, business finance, and ways to thrive in the new economy.